aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-worksheet-to-html/_index.md

 | region         | String | Optional | Query             | Locale identifier that influences number/date formatting (e.g., `en-US`, `fr-FR`).
 Defaults to the workbook's internal region setting.                                                               |
 | password       | String | Optional | Query             | Password required to open a protected workbook.
 Omit for unprotected files.                                                                                                                          |

-### **Response**
+### Response

-Successful response (200 OK)
+**Successful response (200 OK)**
-Content-Type: text/html
+Content‑Type: `text/html`
 Body: binary stream of the generated HTML file representing the requested worksheet.

 Headers:

-- **Content-Disposition**: attachment; filename="<worksheet>.html"
+- **Content‑Disposition**: `attachment; filename="<worksheet>.html"`
-- **Content-Length**: <size in bytes>
+- **Content‑Length**: `<size in bytes>`

 If `outPath` is supplied, the response still returns the HTML stream, and the file is additionally stored at the specified cloud location.

 ### Error Codes

-- **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
+- **400 Bad Request** – Invalid Aspose.Cells Cloud API URI.
-- **401 Unauthorized**: Invalid access token.
-Or invalid client id and secret.
+- **401 Unauthorized** – Invalid access token, client‑id, or client‑secret.
-- **404 Not Found**: The spreadsheet file not accessible.
+- **404 Not Found** – The spreadsheet file is not accessible.
-- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.
+- **500 Server Error** – The spreadsheet encountered an anomaly while obtaining calculation data.

-## Where should we use the Convert Worksheet To Html API?
+## Where should we use the Convert worksheet to HTML API?

-- Embed live spreadsheet data in a web portal – Convert a financial report worksheet to HTML for direct viewing in browsers without requiring Excel plugins.
+- Embed live spreadsheet data in a web portal – Convert a financial‑report worksheet to HTML for direct viewing in browsers without requiring Excel plugins.
 - Generate printable HTML invoices from an Excel template – Automate the creation of web‑ready invoice pages from a predefined worksheet.
-- Create documentation snippets – Convert design specification sheets to HTML fragments that can be inserted into technical manuals or wikis.
+- Create documentation snippets – Convert design‑specification sheets to HTML fragments that can be inserted into technical manuals or wikis.
 - Develop low‑code BI dashboards – Pull worksheet data, convert it to HTML, and display it within custom dashboard widgets.

-## Why should you use the Convert Worksheet To Html API?
+## Why should you use the Convert worksheet to HTML API?

 - **Zero‑Upload Workflow** – Convert local files directly in the cloud, eliminating the need to transfer large workbooks to storage first.
-- **High Performance Rendering** – Server‑side conversion leverages Aspose's optimized engine, delivering fast and accurate HTML output.
+- **High‑Performance Rendering** – Server‑side conversion leverages Aspose's optimized engine, delivering fast and accurate HTML output.
 - **Full Control Over Output** – Optional parameters (custom fonts, region, password) let you tailor the HTML to match locale and branding requirements.
 - **Seamless Integration** – Simple PUT request with multipart/form‑data fits naturally into CI/CD pipelines, micro‑services, or serverless functions.

-## How to Use the Convert Worksheet To Html API with SDKs
+## How to use the Convert worksheet to HTML API with SDKs

-### Convert Worksheet To Html API Specification
+### Convert worksheet to HTML API Specification

-The [Convert Worksheet To Html API Specification](https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/Conversion/ConvertWorksheetToHtml) provides a publicly accessible programming interface for executing REST interactions directly from a web browser.
+The [Convert Worksheet to HTML API Specification](https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/Conversion/ConvertWorksheetToHtml) provides a publicly accessible programming interface for executing REST interactions directly from a web browser.

 ## Excel API SDK

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to merge a spreadsheet into another spreadsheet with short code.
+Using the SDK is the fastest way to develop, as it abstracts away the low‑level details, allowing you to merge a spreadsheet into another spreadsheet with short code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
 The following code examples demonstrate how to interact with Aspose.Cells web services using various SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}